freeCodeCamp/freeCodeCamp/guide/english/computer-science/compilers/index.md

 ## Compilers

 ### Programming
-At its heart, a barebones computer (aka a stored program computer) is nothing but a machine which knows how to read steps written in a fixed instruction set and execute the same.
+At its heart, a barebones computer (A.K.A. a stored program computer) is nothing but a machine which knows how to read steps written in a fixed instruction set and execute the same.
 The set of instructions a computer understands is very specific to it.
 This is also known as machine language (**opcodes**).
 Machine Language is often referred to as Binary Code.

 Humans interact with computers using **Programs**.
 A program is simply a sequence of opcodes provided to the computer along with data that is necessary for executing the opcodes.